rwmurdoch/ETE3_CodeML_testing/README.md

 ## Script editing

-For reasons that I do not understand, when using the "ete3 evol" command, the -t and --alg commands require *explicit* filepaths, relative to working directory does not work.
+For reasons that I do not understand, when using the "ete3 evol" command, the -t and --alg commands require *explicit* filepaths, using filepaths relative to working directory does not work.

 *replace the -t and --alg switches with explicit filepaths for your project*